 Fortunately, it is clearly defined in legislation, in this case the Highways Act 1980, which provides the following definitions:

-“footway” means a way comprised in a highway which also comprises a carriageway, being a way over which the public have a right of way on foot only.
+âfootpathâ means a highway over which the public have a right of way on foot only, not being a footway; âfootwayâ means a way comprised in a highway which also comprises a carriageway, being a way over which the public have a right of way on foot only.

-In addition, Cheshire East Council provides the following information on its webpage entitled “What Are Public Rights of Way?
+In addition, Cheshire East Council provides the following information on its webpage entitled “What Are Public Rights of Way?“

 You should be careful to distinguish between ‘public footpaths’ and ‘footways’.
 Pavements beside public roads are not public footpaths – it is better to refer to them as footways or simply pavements.
+Footways are not recorded on the Definitive Map as Public Rights of Way.
+A footway is really a part of the main highway which has been set apart for pedestrians.

 Nevertheless, a caveat needs to be added to the clause where Cheshire East Council advises that “it is better to refer to them as footways or simply pavements“.